Last updated on November 25th, 2020 at 10:02 am

 Black locust is rigid and hard to split, but it has higher heat output, and it also produces quality coal and has little or slight smell when it burns.
 Black locust tree size is around 65-100 ft.
 And this Wood is generally used for furniture, boatbuilding, flooring and mine timbers.

 Although like other denser Wood, it also produces high heat but is easier to split when it gets dry.
 It also produces less smoke and doesn’t spark as much during burning.
-Oakwood produces milder earthy smoke smell and is considered ideal for smoking meat as well.
+Oakwood produces a milder earthy smoke smell and is considered ideal for smoking meat as well.

 In our top 20 list for a reason as it has excellent heat output and produces great smelling smoke like an apple.
 If you want to smoke fish and chicken, then you should be burning this Wood for sure.
 Wood also produces high-quality coal, but it produces vast sparks, so it is not ideal to be heated indoors.
-Its colour ranges from vibrant orange to creamy yellow.
+Its color ranges from vibrant orange to creamy yellow.

 6.Apple-“For outdoor cooking”